newrelic/newrelic-python-agent/CONTRIBUTING.md

 [code of
 conduct](https://github.com/newrelic/.github/blob/main/CODE_OF_CONDUCT.md)
-and [search the issue tracker](https://github.com/newrelic/newrelic-python-agent/issues); your issue may have already been discussed or fixed in [main]{.title-ref}.
+and [search the issue tracker](https://github.com/newrelic/newrelic-python-agent/issues); your issue may have already been discussed or fixed in `main`.
 To contribute, [fork](https://help.github.com/articles/fork-a-repo/) this repository, commit your changes, and [send a Pull Request](https://help.github.com/articles/using-pull-requests/).